Shop House Ranch

 Tricks and tips:

-This Ranch Green Bean dish Casserole canned coconut cream to replace heavy cream.
+This Ranch Green Bean dish uses canned coconut cream in place of heavy cream.
 Note that coconut cream is not the same as canned coconut milk — canned coconut cream has a higher fat content which results in a wonderfully creamy sauce.
 (Using regular coconut milk will result in the sauce being too thin.)
 Can’t find canned coconut cream?
 Put a can of regular (not lite or reduced-fat) coconut milk in the fridge overnight.
 Once you open it, use only the solid white portion of the coconut milk, not the liquid.
 To measure and whisk the coconut cream effectively, it will need to be liquified again before using it in the recipe.
 Either heat in the microwave for 20 seconds or on the stovetop over low heat, stirring frequently until smooth

 For an easy way to steam your green bean, use a microwavable reusable zip-top bag (like a Stasher bag) or glass dish.
 Add ¼ cup water to the bag or container and seal the bag or cover the dish with microwavable plastic wrap.
 Microwave on high for 5 minutes and then drain.